 The late Elisabeth Versteegh-Vermeij was a speech therapist, specialized in family counseling for children who stutter.
 Having spoken English all her life, she was also an accomplished translator of books and texts on the subject of stuttering.

 Sometimes I Just Stutter

-Publication 0031 First Edition-1999 Second Printing-2000 Third Printing-2001 Fourth Printing-2003 Fifth Printing-2008 Sixth Printing-2010 Published by Stuttering Foundation of America
+Publication 0031

+First Edition-1999

+Second Printing-2000

+Third Printing-2001

+Fourth Printing-2008

+Fifth Printing-2010

+Seventh Printing-2013